Skip to main content

 Employees have certain statutory rights which cannot be waived or excluded from their contracts including protection against dismissal without cause and being provided with a safe workplace environment free from discrimination or harassment.
 Moreover, they are entitled to receive all wages and entitlements due under their contract within the specified time frame.
 As such, employers should ensure they fulfil all of their obligations regarding payment on time while also providing adequate working conditions for their staff.

 In addition to protecting the rights of both employers and employees, it is important for companies operating in The Netherlands to adhere to local regulations when terminating employment relationships so that these can be done lawfully and fairly.
-This will help maintain good faith between parties throughout the process while ensuring everyone’s interests are protected at all times.
+This will help maintain good faith between parties throughout the process while protecting everyone’s interests at all times.
 Going forward into termination provisions then becomes easier if proper procedures were followed previously in regards to establishing an effective recruitment agency contract under Dutch law.

 Termination provisions of a recruitment agency contract under Dutch law